withastro/docs/src/pages/en/core-concepts/astro-pages-new.md

 > ⚠️ This feature is currently only supported with the `--experimental-static-build` CLI flag.
 This feature may be refined over the next few weeks/months as SSR support is finalized.

 Non-HTML pages, like `.json` or `.xml`, can be built from `.js` and `.ts`.

 Built filenames and extensions are based on the source file's name, ex: `src/pages/data.json.ts` will be built to match the `/data.json` route in your final build.

-📚 Read more about generating non-HTML pages in Astro.
+📚 Read more about generating [non-HTML pages](https://docs.astro.build/en/core-concepts/astro-pages/#non-html-pages) in Astro.

 ## Custom 404 Error Page

-For a custom 404 error page create a `404.astro` file in `/src/pages`.
-That builds to a `404.html` page.
+For a custom 404 error page, you can create a `404.astro` file in `/src/pages`.

+This will build to a `404.html` page.
 Most [deploy services](/en/guides/deploy) will find and use it.